aabccd021/tiny-cookie-session/README.md

 The system stores all tokens that have ever been issued for a session (unless you implement token garbage collection).
 When a token is used, the system checks if it's one of the two most recent tokens:

-- If it is, the request is considered legitimate (either the current or immediately previous token)
+- If it is, the request is considered (either the current or immediately previous token)
 - If not, the system concludes the token was stolen and invalidates the entire session

-Only either the legitimate user or the attacker can have the latest token at any given time.
+Only either the user or the attacker can have the latest token at any given time.
-If a non-latest token is used, it means someone is using an old token - either the legitimate user or an attacker.
+If a non-latest token is used, it means someone is using an old token - either the user or an attacker.

 See [index.test.js](./index.test.js) for detailed tests of the cookie theft detection mechanism.

-When cookie theft is detected, the entire session is invalidated, forcing both the legitimate user and the attacker to re-authenticate.
+When cookie theft is detected, the entire session is invalidated, forcing both the user and the attacker to re-authenticate.

 This library can detect cookie theft after it has occurred and limit the attacker's window of opportunity.

 ### Handling Race Conditions

-To prevent legitimate users from being accidentally logged out during concurrent requests, we consider both the current and previous token to be valid.
+To prevent users from being accidentally logged out during concurrent requests, we consider both the current and previous token to be valid.

 This handles cases like:

 - User loads a page (using token A)
 - First request from that page causes token rotation (token A → token B)
 - Second request still uses token A (concurrent with the first request)

 Without keeping the previous token valid, the second request would be incorrectly flagged as theft.